rachelslurs/website/src/content/work/design-pro.md

 description: >-
   Give users the ability to change the look and feel of their page using themes and customizations.
+summary: >-
+  Offer appearance customization features in our existing link-in-bio Page Editor as a way to increase revenue by enticing users that might not see value in subscribing to a paid plan.
 featured: true
 draft: false
 author: Rachel Cantor
 pubDatetime: 2024-06-30T04:00:00.000Z
 year: "2023"
-summary: "Offer appearance customization features in our existing link-in-bio Page Editor as a way to increase revenue by enticing users that might not see value in subscribing to a paid plan."
 tags:
   - Github Actions
   - CSS Variables